christoph-theunert/relcoas/readme.txt

 This is a simple c++ script to estimate pairwise relatedness coefficients from ancient samples as presented in:

 Joint estimation of relatedness coefficients and allele frequencies from ancient samples.
-Theunert, Racimo, Slatkin, 2017
+Theunert, Racimo, Slatkin, Genetics, 2017. https://doi.org/10.1534/genetics.117.200600

 Prerequisites: